 Stop the engine before filling with fuel or lubricant.
-Do not smoke near the engine and keep away sources of ignition (flames).
-When filling with fuel and/or lubricant, wear gloves and when investigating for possible leaks.
+Do not smoke near the engine and keep it away from sources of ignition (flames) when filling with fuel and/or lubricant.
+Wear gloves when investigating possible leaks.

 Do not alter or damage the fuel circuit.
 Close the fuel circuit whenever you work on it.
 Ensure you always have an appropriate working fire extinguisher to hand.